RaminHAL9001/haskell-exercises/Calculator.md

   not a label.

 ### 3.3.
 Define a function for parsing literal numbers such as "1.6182"
+Let's begin creating parsers for our `CalcAST` data type, beginning with the `Literal` constructor.

 Haskell's Prelude module provides standard parsers for data types like `Double`, all under the `Prelude.reads` function. `reads` is polymorphic, so the implementation of `reads` is different depending